Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/full-stack-development/week-1/day-1/lecture-materials/intro-to-express.md

 <br>
 <br>

-## Use nodemon to restart your sever when your code changes
+## Use nodemon to restart your server when your code changes

 An NPM package called `nodemon` allows us to run code just like `node`, but it will restart the application whenever code in the application's directory is changed.
 This is really handy and gives us a better workflow.